 What we don’t: Hard to justify the price jump over Rumpl’s Original Puffy above.

 Synthetic insulation can’t match the warmth-to-weight ratio or impressive packability of down, but some varieties come pretty darn close.
 NanoLoft is one standout, and Rumpl utilizes a healthy dose of it in their namesake NanoLoft Puffy Blanket.
 Stacked up against the lower-quality synthetic used in their Original Puffy above, the more premium NanoLoft variation is noticeably thicker and loftier, which results in similar warmth at a lower weight (by around 4 oz.) and significantly reduced packed size (6 x 14 in. vs. 7 x 16 for the Original Puffy).
-For weight- and space-conscious campers that don’t want to spend an arm and a leg on a premium down model, the Rumpl NanoLoft is a practical alternative that also gets the clear edge in weather resistance.
+For weight- and space-conscious campers who don’t want to spend an arm and a leg on a premium down model, the Rumpl NanoLoft is a practical alternative that also gets the clear edge in weather resistance.

 However, the NanoLoft’s slight advantages in weight and packability are inconsequential for most campers.
-For $55 less, the Original Puffy above offers similar overall performance with only minor trade-offs in heft and bulk, and the NanoLoft doesn’t come with any additional features.
-But the NanoLoft insulation does a really good impression of down for a significant $70 less than their Down Puffy above, which will be enough of a draw for some (although the Down Puffy gets the clear edge in weight at 1 lb.
+For $40-$55 less (depending on colorway), the Original Puffy above offers similar overall performance with only minor trade-offs in heft and bulk, and the NanoLoft doesn’t come with any additional features.
+But the NanoLoft insulation does a really good impression of down for a significant $70-$85 less than their Down Puffy above, which will be enough of a draw for some (although the Down Puffy gets the clear edge in weight at 1 lb.
 3.2 oz.).
 Finally, it’s worth noting that the NanoLoft collection also includes a smaller and more packable Travel variation, as well as the NanoLoft Flame Blanket, which uses a proprietary fire-resistant shell for fending off holes from flying embers.
 However, the Flame is much smaller at 52 x 38 inches and lacks the soft and cozy feel of the standard model, which limits its overall appeal.

 See the Rumpl NanoLoft Puffy Blanket

-10. Therm-a-Rest Juno Blanket ($85)
+12. Therm-a-Rest Juno Blanket ($85)

 Weight: 13.5 oz.